Noun Phrase Definition and Function in English

 - I don’t know what to believe.

-How to Identify Noun phrases in Large Sentences or Phrases?
+How to Identify a Noun phrase in a Large Sentence or Phrase?

-To identify noun phrases in sentences, look for a noun in the subject or object position in a sentence and check if any word modifies that noun.
+To identify a noun phrase in a sentence, look for a noun in the subject or object position in a sentence and check if any word modifies that noun.
 If this is the case, then that group of words is a noun phrase.
 For example, the following sentence contains a single noun.

 Boys play cricket.